Hartford Hawks men's lacrosse

-Prior to joining the America East Conference it had been a member of the Northeast Conference (NEC).
+Hartford had been an NCAA Division I member before starting a transition to Division III after the 2022 season.
+It had been a member of the America East Conference, and before that the Northeast Conference.
+The Hawks played the first season of their transition in spring 2023 as a Division I independent before joining CNE (then known as the Commonwealth Coast Conference) in July 2023.

 History

 1973–1992

 Hartford men's lacrosse was established as a club sport in 1973 until it became a varsity program in 1979.

 In 1985, Hartford hired John Herbert as head coach for the team's inaugural season in Division 1.
 Hartford competed as an independent until joining the Northeast Conference in 1993.
 As an independent team, Hartford had an overall record of 36–58.

 1993–2003

 In 1993, first-year head coach Jack McGetrick replaced Rob Quinn and led the team to its first winning season in eight years.
 In 1997, the Hartford Hawks joined the America East Conference.
 In 2000, the Hawks completed a 14–2 record and earned the NEC regular season title after completing a 4–1 conference record.
 In 2003, McGetrick once again led the Hawks to a regular season title after finishing the season with a 9–8 record and a 4–1 conference record.
 After 11 seasons with the Hawks, McGetrick stepped down from his head coaching duties finishing as the winningest lacrosse coach in the programs history.

 BlackJack returned in 2004 to coach his alumni to victory one last time over the current squad.
 A feat never accomplished and most likely never repeated.
 The game was played on the muddy practice field behind the 5’s so the lacrosse team didn’t ruin the field used by the university’s crown jewel soccer team.